Plastic Surgery Guide Korea Updates & Prices

 Liposuction

 High-definition liposuction and VASER techniques are widely available at competitive prices compared to Western markets.
+Read about skin clinic seoul.

 • Single area: ₩2,000,000–₩4,000,000 (approximately $1,450–$2,900 USD)